MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema-v2/element-authprotocol.md

 ---
-description: Defines the authentication protocol to use for a context in the Packet Data Protocol (PDP) context policy.
+description: Defines the authentication protocol to use for a context in the Packet Data Protocol (PDP) context policy (descendant of PDPContextPolicy).
 Search.Product: eADQiWindows 10XVcnh
 title: AuthProtocol (descendant of PDPContextPolicy) ms.assetid: 1cb2fe6e-48b1-4314-b7b7-17d6ab7e0f46